Taking Care of Your Braces

 To successfully complete the treatment plan, the patient must work together with the orthodontist.
 The teeth and jaws can only move toward their corrected positions if the patient consistently wears the appliances or rubber bands as prescribed.
 Damaged appliances lengthen the treatment time.

-Don’t be alarmed if a wire or band comes loose.
-This happens occasionally.
-If the wire protrudes and is irritating, use a blunt instrument [back of a spoon or the eraser end of a pencil] and carefully, gently push the irritating wire under the archwire.
-Simply get it out of the way.
-If irritation to the lips or mouth continues, place wax or wet cotton on the wire to reduce the annoyance.
-Call our office as soon as possible for an appointment to check and repair the appliances.
-If any piece comes off, save it and bring it with you to the office.
+Have you noticed a loose wire or band?
+Don’t worry, sometimes that happens!
+If the wire protrudes and is irritating, use a blunt instrument and carefully push the wire under the archwire.
+If irritation to the lips or mouth continues, place wax or wet cotton on the wire.
+If any piece comes off, save it and bring it with you to your next appointment!

 Rubbing Appliance of Retainer

-File the part of the appliance that is irritating with a nail file.
+File the part of the appliance that is irritating you with a nail file

 Poking Wire or Bracket

-Roll a piece of orthodontic wax into a ball and press it onto the part of the bracket or wire that’s poking you.
+Roll a piece of orthodontic wax into a ball and press it onto the part of the brackets or wire that’s poking you.

 Press the tip of the wire that’s poking you towards your teeth with a pencil eraser.